wahidrahim/covey-task-manager/README.md

 - heroku link: [http://nameless-castle-5087.herokuapp.com/](http://nameless-castle-5087.herokuapp.com/)
 - tasks are now sorted by:
     - [quadrants](http://michaelhyatt.com/wp-content/uploads/2011/03/covey-time-management-matrix.001.001.png)
-    - and in each quadrant, tasks are sorted by their "mean" which is `(urgency + imoprtance) / 2`.
+    - in each quadrant, tasks are sorted by their "mean" which is `(urgency + imoprtance) / 2`.
 Result: better prioritization.

 ...